TrellixVulnTeam/swahilipython_SCMU/Doc/library/poplib.rst

 This module defines a class, :class:`POP3`, which encapsulates a connection to a POP3 server and implements the protocol as defined in :rfc:`1939`.
-The :class:`POP3` class supports both the minimal and optional command sets from :rfc:`1939`.
-The :class:`POP3` class also supports the ``STLS`` command introduced in :rfc:`2595` to enable encrypted communication on an already established connection.
+The :class:`POP3` kundi supports both the minimal and optional command sets kutoka :rfc:`1939`.
+The :class:`POP3` kundi also supports the ``STLS`` command introduced in :rfc:`2595` to enable encrypted communication on an already established connection.

-Additionally, this module provides a class :class:`POP3_SSL`, which provides support for connecting to POP3 servers that use SSL as an underlying protocol layer.
+Additionally, this module provides a kundi :class:`POP3_SSL`, which provides support for connecting to POP3 servers that use SSL as an underlying protocol layer.